-- Analyzing Penn State’s punishment through the lens of criminal justice, The Oregonian, July 25, 2012 (the Stump).
+- Analyzing Penn State’s punishment through the lens of criminal justice, Oregon Live, July 25, 2012.

-- Targeted attacks on U.S. citizens: Holder leaves tough questions unanswered, The Oregonian, Mar.
-10, 2012 (the Stump).
+- Targeted attacks on U.S. citizens: Holder leaves tough questions unanswered, Oregon Live, Mar.
+10, 2012.

-- Battlefield boundaries: A sober review of the National Defense Authorization Act, The Oregonian, Dec.
-19, 2011 (the Stump).
+- Battlefield boundaries: A sober review of the National Defense Authorization Act, Oregon Live, Dec.
+19, 2011.

-- ACLU’s position on religious garb for teachers is counter to its underlying principles, The Oregonian, Feb.
-21, 2010 (the Stump).
+- ACLU’s position on religious garb for teachers is counter to its underlying principles, Oregon Live, Feb.
+21, 2010.